Shresht7/Learning-Assembly/README.md

 ### `x86`

 `x86` is a family of _instruction set architectures (ISAs)_ based on the _Intel 8086 processor_ from 1978.
-It's called "x86" because Intel's processors were named "8086", "80186", "80286" etc. - notice the "86" pattern.
+It's called "x86" because Intel's processors were named "8086", "80186", "80286" etc.; notice the "86" pattern.

 #### `8086` (1978): The Beginning